SIMPLYBOYS/WorldMoviesPro/README.md

 ## Motivation

-If you want to watch movie, you must have to check the movie film trailer and someone else's opinion about the movie you may like and here it is "WorldMoviePro".
+If you want to watch movie, you probabily like to watch the film trailer and looking for someone else's opinion about the movie you may like and here it is "WorldMoviesPro".

 ## Screen Shot
 ####Login Support FaceBook and GooglePlus